 According to the American Cancer Society (ACS), more than 12,000 new cases of invasive cervical cancer will be diagnosed each year.
 When detected early, this cancer has a very high survival rate.
-Melissa Henretta, MD, MPH, FACOG, Clinical Assistant Professor of Obstetrics, Gynecology and Reproductive Medicine in the Division of Gynecologic Oncology and Michael L. Pearl, MD, FACOG, FACS, Professor of Obstetrics, Gynecology and Reproductive Medicine and Director of the Division of Gynecologic Oncology at Stony Brook Medicine and gynecologic oncologists at Stony Brook Cancer Center, want women to stay informed on what they can do to protect their cervical health, as well as what options are now available for treatment.
+Michael L. Pearl, MD, FACOG, FACS, Professor of Obstetrics, Gynecology and Reproductive Medicine and a gynecologic oncologist at Stony Brook Cancer Center, wants women to stay informed on what they can do to protect their cervical health, as well as what options are now available for treatment.

 What is cervical cancer?

 This type of cancer forms in the tissue of the cervix, the organ connecting the uterus and vagina.
 It is usually a slow-growing cancer and is almost always caused by human papillomavirus (HPV).

 Cervical cancer is a highly preventable disease.
 That wasn’t always the case.
 Cervical cancer was once the most common cause of cancer death in women.
 With the introduction of the Pap test, a screening test that detects changes in the cervix before cancer develops, cervical cancer deaths dropped nearly 70 percent between 1955 and 1992 — and this rate continues to drop by 3 percent each year.
 Preventing it involves a three-pronged approach:

 - Receive regular Pap tests.

 - Vaccinate against human papilloma virus (HPV) early.

 Is the Pap test the single best tool for reducing the risk of cervical cancer?